M1 Abrams: M256 smoothbore gun

 In addition to these, the XM1111 (Mid-Range-Munition Chemical Energy) was also in development.
 The XM1111 was a guided munition using a dual-mode seeker that combined imaging-infrared and semi-active laser guidance.
 The MRM-CE was selected over the competing MRM-KE, which used a rocket-assisted kinetic energy penetrator.
 The CE variant was chosen due to its better effects against secondary targets, providing a more versatile weapon.
 The Army hoped to achieve IOC with the XM1111 by 2013.
-However, the Mid-Range Munition was cancelled in 2009 along with Future Combat Systems.
+However, the Mid-Range Munition was canceled in 2010 along with Future Combat Systems.

 Secondary

 The Abrams tank has three machine guns, with an optional fourth: